 • Dancing, movie theatres, certain music, card games, and various other “worldly” activities should be avoided.
 Some Institutional Churches are worse than others, and most aren’t this extreme, but these examples, along with the various so-called “sins” I’ve already covered, are a great example of how the religious like to add rules to the Bible that were never mentioned in there to begin with, or twist teachings that are in there to try to make them say things they never actually meant.

-Look, the Bible already tells us plenty of things that God would like people to avoid without us needing to add to it (even if the list differs depending on which dispensation one is living in; it’s perfectly fine to eat a BLT today).
+Look, the Bible already tells us plenty of things that God would like people to avoid without us needing to add to it (even if the list differs depending on which dispensation one is living under; it’s perfectly fine for members of the body of Christ to eat a BLT).
 In fact, Scripture even gives us a good list of things God hates.
 But there’s nothing at all about most of the things religious Christians dislike on that list, including the biggest hangup religious conservatives have (it seems the creator of sex is, understandably, a lot more liberal about sexuality than most humans are).
 What He does hate, however, is a lying tongue, and I suspect that religious lies are at the top of that list.
 Basically, if a particular action isn’t on one of those lists, insisting that it’s sinful and making new rules that God Himself never made is really lying about what God wants, just like the religious leaders in Jesus’ time did.
 And remember, it was those very same people who opposed Jesus, and who conspired to have Him (and, later, His apostles) killed.
 That’s right, it wasn’t the pagans, atheists, or liberal theologians who tried to eliminate Christ and His followers.
 Rather, it was the religious conservatives of His time who didn’t like the idea of freedom or grace who tried to squash those ideas (and those who preached them), just as they do today (as it was then, the greatest enemies of Christ and His true followers are still religious conservatives, even if these “ministers of righteousness” call themselves Christians now).

 All of that aside, though, worrying about morality (at least the way conservative “Christians” understand morality) is a huge red herring.
 What followers of Churchianity forget is that all of the “thou shalts” and “thou shalt nots” causes them to completely miss the point of Paul’s teachings to begin with (again, it’s Paul’s teachings that the body of Christ is supposed to concern itself with in the current dispensation).
 Starting with a flawed presupposition about doctrines like sin and grace will cause you to think that you’re supposed to be concerned with religious rules when being a member of the body of Christ is actually about something else altogether.